Tim Wise: Personal life

 After living in New Orleans for ten years, Wise relocated to his native Nashville in 1996.
-In 1998, he married Kristy Cason.
-The couple have two children.
+He married in 1998 and has two children.
 Wise considers himself Jewish by heritage and ethnicity, but does not practice Judaism as a religion.
-He is a critic of Israel, and philosophically opposed to Zionism, which he views as not only oppressive to non-Jews in Palestine, but detrimental to Jews as well, and counter to Jewish values.
+He is a critic of Israel, and philosophically opposed to Zionism, which he views as not only oppressive to non-Jews in Palestine, but detrimental to Jews as well and counter to Jewish values.